ibm-cloud-docs/appid/relatedlinks.md

 * [Security to safeguard and monitor your apps](https://www.ibm.com/services/application-security){: external}
 * [Add sign up and sign in to your apps with {{site.data.keyword.appid_short_notm}}](https://www.youtube.com/watch?v=cDSYNFn4rX8){: external}

-Be sure that you're using version 4 of the [runtime APIs](https://www.ibm.com/blogs/cloud-archive/2019/04/ibm-cloud-app-id-v4-runtime-apis-update/){: external}.
-{: tip}

 ## Securing apps